-The cost of drugs in the United States are expected to rise by about 4% this year, and this is driven by a variety of factors, one of them being that few generic drugs are hitting the market.
+The cost of drugs in the United States is expected to rise by about 4% this year, and this is driven by a variety of factors, one of them being that few generic drugs are hitting the market.
 Prescription drugs make up about 10% of the total U.S. Healthcare budget, and spending on these drugs has decreased in recent years (dropping by about 1% to around 325 billion).
 This statistic was later published in the American Journal of Health-System Pharmacy.

 What Factors Contributed To This Increase?